6 Steps to Conduct Workforce Analysis

 Monitor and Review

-Regular monitoring and review is necessary to keep your analysis up and running.
+Regular monitoring and review are necessary to keep your analysis up and running.
 Here’s how you can do it:

 Set some SMART goals